sDaCoder/rag-chatbot/README.md

 ## Installation

-Firstly, clone the repository, then type this command in your terminal
+Firstly, clone the repository, create a virtual environment and then type this command in your terminal

 ```bash
 pip install -r requirements.txt